waseem/tracker/README.md

 Cache
 ---------

-`app/cache.rb` contains basic caching mechanism for the shortlinks.
+- `app/cache.rb` contains basic caching mechanism for the shortlinks.
 Once you start the application, you can observe the cache hit and misses in `log/development.log`.

+- You can change the value of `expire_after` for the number of milliseconds after which a cached object will be considered stale.

+- The expiration time is on per object basis. i.e. Expiration of one cached object does not affect any other cached object.